Did you know that research has shown that you may have as little as 3 to 4 minutes to escape a building in the event of a Fire?

 Closing doors on your way out slows the spread of the fire, giving you more time to safely escape.

 While we hope that you will never have a need for your Fire Escape Plan, We hope you found this information useful!
-If there's something that YOU want to hear about, please Contact Us!
+If there’s something that YOU want to hear about, please contact your local Disaster Blaster!